Updated: Nov 9, 2021

-The Wine Country Tour with Dinner was perhaps my most memorable experience of the trip.
-Thanks to Viator, I discovered this wine country tour.
+A wine country excursion we did perhaps my most memorable experience of the trip.
 A van came to pick us up from our hotel and picked up a few more couples from other hotels in the downtown area.

 The history of wine dates back to the 14th century, when a Hungarian king married an Italian princess, resulting in many Italians to migrate there.
 In the 16th-17th centuries, the Turkish Ottomans came and stayed for about 150 years.
 During this time, wine production stopped because they do not drink alcohol.
 The Germans then extended the #winecountry, turning Hungary to take third place in wine production.
 Wine tourism has truly started in the last 8-10 years.
 The limestone in soil makes the soil more acidic, which is helpful to produce white wines.
 Today, there are 22 wine regions with almost 1,000 wine cellars in Hungary.

 We were driven from Budapest to the wine region, which is about 30-45 min away from Budapest.
 It is known specifically for white and sparkling wine.
 We got the opportunity to learn the history of the wine country from our driver/guide (who was an older female) as well as visit 3 family run wine cellars.
 At each place, they explained the history of their production while we sampled wine and ate snacks.
 There is a morning tour where you can visit 2 cellars.
 The evening ended with a traditional 3 course Hungarian meal that left us quite full!
 I also left making great acquaintances.
 The owner of the winery (who is also the chef who cooked for us) proclaimed, “I promise to do only what I love.”
 That is a way to live!

 FOOD: Where should I eat in Budapest?
 What are the national dishes to try?